Troubleshooting#

 “driver X requires a license”#

 You’re using a pro driver (oracle, mssql, dsql, spanner) without a license.
 Set --license or export EDG_LICENSE.
-See Pricing.
+See Licensing.

 Runtime Errors#